Toward a Complexity Classification of High-Temperature Bosons: Computational Tractability and Power-Law Clustering

+Notably, the temperature scaling of the bound in Eq.\,\eqref{re_cor_lr_boson} is optimal.
+This can be readily demonstrated in a simple special case: the on-site Bose-Hubbard model, which is recovered by setting all hopping terms $J_{i,j}=0$ in Eq.\,\eqref{lr_bose_hubbard}.
+In this regime, a straightforward estimation by integration shows that the local particle number fluctuations, quantified by the variance $C_{\beta}(n_{i},n_{i})=\langle n_{i}^{2} \rangle_{\beta W}-\langle n_{i}\rangle^{2}_{\beta W}$, scale as $\beta^{-1}$ at high temperatures.
+Noticing that $\mathsf{N}(n_{i}^{2})=2\mathsf{N}(n_{i})=4$, this result saturates the bound presented in Theorem~\ref{theorem_boson_lr_clustering} for the zero-distance case ($d_{i,i}=0$), thus confirming its optimality with respect to $\beta$ at high temperatures.
+We emphasize that this theorem extends to operators $\widetilde{O}_X$ that are general polynomials in $\{a_i^\dagger, a_i\}_{i \in X}$.
+Such an operator can be decomposed into a sum of monomials, $\widetilde{O}_X = \sum_{\ell} O_{X,\ell}$, where each monomial satisfies the conditions of Theorem~\ref{theorem_boson_lr_clustering}.
+The correlation function is then bounded via the triangle inequality.

+The established clustering of correlations has profound implications, serving as a cornerstone for proving fundamental properties of the system~\cite{kim2025thermal,brandao2013area,kuwahara2020eigenstate,molnar2015approximating}.
+First, it rigorously implies a \emph{thermal area law} for mutual information.
+Specifically, for any bipartition $V=A\sqcup B$, we establish that $\mathcal{I}(A:B)\leq C \beta^{1/2} |\partial_{AB}|$ (see Supplemental Material~\cite{sm} for the proof).
+This result extends the information-theoretic understanding of quantum correlations---previously initiated for spins~\cite{wolf2008area,kim2025thermal} and short-range bosons~\cite{lemm2023thermal,tong2024boson}---to the challenging long-range bosonic regime.

-As a further result derived from the novel interaction-picture cluster expansion formalism we developed for the proof of the power-law clustering theorem, we also rigorously establish the following optimal upper bound on the moments of the local particle number (See Supplementary Material \cite{sm} for the details): \begin{theorem} In long-range Bose-Hubbard model defined by Eqs.~\eqref{lr_bose_hubbard} and \eqref{lr_condition} with $\alpha > D$ on a finite lattice $V$, above a temperature threshold $\beta \leq \beta_{c}=\mathcal{O}(1)$, we have for $l\in \mathbb{N}$ and $i\in V$ that $\operatorname{Tr}(n_{i}^{\ell}\rho_{\beta})\leq C^{\ell}\cdot \ell!\cdot \beta^{-\ell/2}$ with $C=\mathcal{O}(1)$ independent from $i$ and $\ell$. \end{theorem} Theorem~\ref{theorem_low_density_main_text} establishes a rigorous low-boson-density condition for long-range systems.
-Such bounds are crucial technical ingredients for many results in the study of bosonic systems, including Lieb-Robinson bounds \cite{kuwahara2021lieb,kuwahara2024effective}, the thermal area law \cite{lemm2023thermal}, and the existence of Gibbs states in the thermodynamic limit \cite{deuchert2025dynamics}.
-The temperature scaling $\beta^{-\ell/2}$ is optimal, as can be easily verified in the simple on-site Bose-Hubbard model by considering $ \langle n_{i}^{\ell} \rangle_{\beta W}$.
-While this result was first proven for finite-range systems in Ref.\,\cite{tong2024boson}, our work provides the generalization to the long-range case.
+Second, the interaction-picture formalism developed for our proof yields a rigorous \emph{low-boson-density inequality}.
+We prove in Supplemental Material~\cite{sm} that the local moments satisfy the optimal scaling $\operatorname{Tr}(n_{i}^{\ell}\rho_{\beta})\leq C^{\ell}\ell! \beta^{-\ell/2}$.
+While generalizing the finite-range result of Ref.\,~\cite{tong2024boson}, this estimate provides a crucial technical ingredient for broader studies of bosonic systems, including Lieb-Robinson bounds~\cite{kuwahara2021lieb,kuwahara2024effective} and the existence of Gibbs states in the thermodynamic limit~\cite{deuchert2025dynamics}.
+The temperature scaling $\beta^{-\ell/2}$ here is optimal, as can be easily verified in the simple on-site Bose-Hubbard model by considering $ \langle n_{i}^{\ell} \rangle_{\beta W}$.